Phill-For-Real/ECommAPI/readme.md

    - PROJECT_PATH = backend
    - secret = somesecretyouwanttouse
 5. Go to your private space network settings and add Space Outbound IPs to Mongo DB under Network Access

+# Testing

+This can be tested with Postman or any other service that can hit these endpoints.